Title

 An act that criminalizes all forms of cheating in civil service examinations, grants the Civil Service Commission exclusive jurisdiction over related cases, and imposes severe penalties on offenders, including imprisonment and disqualification from public service.

-Q&A (Republic Act No. 9416)
+Questions (Republic Act No. 9416)

-The Civil Service Commission (CSC) has exclusive jurisdiction to investigate and decide these cases, including those committed by private individuals.
+The Civil Service Commission (CSC) has exclusive jurisdiction to investigate and decide over these cases, including those committed by private individuals.

 Analyze Cases Smarter, Faster